 If you’re getting ready for the Switch exam yourself, do yourself a favor and grab a copy of the exam topics and keep it handy while you’re studying.
 You can find a PDF copy of the outline here.

-I’ve become a big fan of the Cisco Press Office Certification Guides.
+I’ve become a big fan of the Cisco Press Official Certification Guides.
 Now, this wasn’t always the case.
 I tried using them for my ICND1 and ICND2 and I found them both to be extremely wordy.
-Meaning, the others sometimes took several paragraphs to say what could have been said in a sentence or two.
+Meaning, the authors sometimes took several paragraphs to say what could have been said in a sentence or two, and this is extremely confusing for anyone new to these topics.
 But, I used the OCG for the CCDA and I found that to be a great read and I passed the exam because it did cover every exam topic listed in the outline.

 In addition to the Official Cert Guide, I also have a copy of the Routing and Switch Portable Command Guide.
 This is a great companion book to have for studying and to use as a reference later on.